TikhonJelvis/RL-book/chapter2/chapter2.md

 ### Starting States

-Now it's natural to ask the question how do we "start" the Markov Process (in the stock price examples, this was the notion of the start state).
+Now it's natural to ask the question: How do we "start" the Markov Process (in the stock price examples, this was the notion of the start state)?
 More generally, we'd like to specify a probability distribution of start states so we can perform simulations and (let's say) compute the probability distribution of states at specific future time steps.
 While this is a relevant question, we'd like to separate the following two specifications:

 * Specification of the transition probability function $\mathcal{P}$
 * Specification of the probability distribution of start states (denote this as $\mu: \mathcal{S} \rightarrow [0,1]$)